 Visitors as defined in these Regulations are those individuals who are not employed and/or are not enrolled as a student of the University of Missouri-Kansas City.

-Visitors should use the parking meters/pay-by-space located in the parking lots on the campuses or secure temporary parking permits from the sponsoring department or Parking Operations office to park in designated permit lots on the campuses.
+Visitors should use the parking meters/pay-by-space located in the parking lots on the campuses or secure temporary parking permits from the sponsoring department or Parking and Transportation office to park in designated permit lots on the campuses.

-Visitors to the campus may obtain temporary parking permits either through the sponsoring department or through the Parking Operations office.
+Visitors to the campus may obtain temporary parking permits either through the sponsoring department or through the Parking and Transportation office.
 Visitors on campus to attend a department sponsored seminar, departmental/community meetings and events or volunteer activity may use one of the following ways to pay for parking:

-- One-day visitor hangtag (Please call Parking Operations for discount rates.)
+- One-day visitor hangtag (Please call Parking and Transportation for discount rates.)

 - Weekly temporary permit